 “Negative splits” are when the second half of a race is run faster than the first half.

 That didn’t stop the “censor” inside my head from chattering away “You can always try again next year”.
 If I came up short it was only going to be by a couple of minutes.
 In a 10k or half marathon you can power through even if you haven’t trained adequately.
 The human body is not physiologically designed to run 26.2 miles.

 Many inexperienced runners take off like a rocket.
 If you start out at a modest pace you may find yourself passing other runners.
 This is a welcome psychological boost.
 I used to shout out words of encouragement to runners as I passed them.
 “Let’s ‘reel in’ that runner in front of us.”
 It turns out, more often than not, it had the unintended effect of demoralizing the runner.

-Another habit that I have developed is to count in metronome-like fashion from one to ten, matching the beat stride for stride.
-When I’m really tested I’ll substitute “Easy does it.
-You can do it.”
+Another habit that I have developed is to count in a metronome-like fashion from one to ten, matching the beat stride for stride.
+When I’m really tested I’ll substitute the 4/4 military-style cadence “Easy does it.
+You can do it” (Hup two three four).
 This is a surprisingly effective way to maintain a consistent pace from start to finish.

 I did ultimately run the second half of the St George Marathon faster than the first and qualified for Boston with a time of 3:57:52.

 For the 2021 Boston Marathon, qualifying times must be run on or after Saturday, September 15, 2018._____

 Susan M Hall is an American long-distance runner with a goal to run a 10k in all 193 UN recognized countries plus the two permanent non-member observer states of Palestine & the Holy See.